-The Risk Management function consists of the CRO, supported by members of the Actuarial team, and the Operational Risk team.
+The Risk Management function consists of the Chief Risk Officer (CRO), supported by members of the Actuarial team, and the Operational Risk team.
 The CRO's primary responsibilities are to the Board.
-The CRO have a dotted reporting line to the Chief Executive Officer ('CEO') on operational issues.
+The CRO has a dotted reporting line to the Chief Executive Officer (CEO) on operational issues.